-Personal credit information is relatively common knowledge (although, if you would like an in-depth look, see our first post in the series).
+Personal credit information is relatively common knowledge (although, if you would like an in-depth look at your credit score for business loans, see our first post in the series).
 But did you know that you could separate your personal finances from your business’ finances – and, in fact, that we highly recommend you do so?

 In this post, we’ll go over seven steps to help you establish and build business credit.
 The first three steps cover how to establish your business, which, in turn, allows you to complete the remaining four steps of building business credit that is detached from your personal finances and personal credit score.

 You can greatly endanger your personal credit score over time if you rely on it for business transactions, for a few reasons.
 First, the amount of debt that you can accumulate when you are establishing your business can look detrimental to credit bureaus if it’s tied to your personal score, especially if you end up with large outstanding balances.
 Additionally, if your business ever runs into trouble, you risk bringing your own credit down with the ship.
-It’s best to separate the two as early as possible.
+It’s best to separate the two as early as possible to avoid the consequences of bad credit.
+Even if you have no concerns, it's always a good idea to keep an eye on your personal credit score– learn how to check your credit report and take a look at it on a regular basis.

 2. Register Your Business with the IRS